-Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No
+Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes

 Classroom Instruction, Percent Expended on

 This measure reports the percentage of school district funding expended on classroom instruction.

 Determine the percentage of district total operating expenses listed in the In\$iteTM database expended for the category "Instruction."